gowthamvishnu/Devops-Q-A/README.md

   Not the best for business         Best for the business

 5)explain about the devops lifecycle?
-A)Devops lifecycle involve different stages.they are
+A)Devops lifecycle involves in  different stages.they are
   * Continuous Development
   * Continuous integration
   * Continuous testing